oscgonfer/smartcitizen-minke-demo/docs/publication.md

 ## Making code and data analysis available

 If you have followed the steps in the [setup guide](setup.html#getting-the-template), you should be able to make changes to it locally and the push the code using `git` to your online repository.
-To deploy your website, you can make use of the `ghp-import` as explained in [accounts section of the setup guide](setup.html#accounts).
+This will automatically trigger a process in github to deploy your website.

 ### Option 1